Creative Differences1 of 13

 But shortly after the launch of the Uncanny-less X-Men title in 1991 that resulted in a blockbuster 8+ million in sales, creative differences emerged between Claremont, co-writer/artist Jim Lee, and editor Bob Harras.
 That led to Claremont leaving the title with X-Men #3, as well as Marvel as a whole.

-Claremont ended up returning to Marvel in 1998 as editorial director, and eventually came full-circle back to the X-Men for several more years.
+Claremont ended up returning to Marvel in 1998 as editorial director, and eventually came full-circle back to the X-Men for a second run.

-In 1976, Jack Kirby came back to Marvel having departed the publisher to work for DC Comics six years prior - and Marvel promoted it with aplomb with its first Marvel Comic Con.
+In 1976, Jack Kirby came back to Marvel having departed for DC Comics six years prior - and Marvel promoted it with aplomb with its first Marvel Comic Con.
 He resumed work on Captain America, the character he had co-created in 1941, and created the Captain America’s Bicentennial Battles treasury edition one-shot.

 In 1979, Kirby embarked on a career in animation for Hanna-Barbera – a decision that eventually led him to work again with Lee on The New Fantastic Four cartoon.

-Jim Lee was arguably Marvel’s second biggest star when he left to co-found Image (just behind fellow Image co-founder Todd McFarlane), so to say he was one of the company’s lynchpins and driving forces is an understatement.
+Jim Lee was arguably Marvel’s second-biggest star when he left to co-found Image (just behind fellow Image co-founder Todd McFarlane), so to say he was one of the company’s linchpins and driving forces is an understatement.

 Lee’s art, including his X-Men #1 and creator owned Image imprint Wildstorm, helped stoked the speculation boom of the 90s and forged a path for independent creators to make their own fortune in comic books.